Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 of people living in extreme poverty, defined by the World Bank as living on less than $2.15 USD per day as of September 2022<sup>[7]</sup>, has decreased steadily from 75.65% to 10.01% (1800-2018)<sup>[8]</sup>.
 Global life expectancy has steadily risen from 28.4 years of age to 71.0 years of age (1770-2021)<sup>[9]</sup>.
 Global literacy has inverted from 12.05% literacy and 87.95% illiteracy to 13.75% illiteracy and 86.25% literacy (1800-2016)<sup>[10]</sup>.
 The positive rates of change these trends exhibit have not plateaued and are still in effect today.
-Even more suprising is the fact that child mortality rates across historical cultures averages to 48% prior to the 18th century, and has declined steadily towards today's global average of 4.3%<sup>[11]</sup>.</p>
+Even more suprising is the fact that child mortality rates as a historical average were as high as 48% prior to the 18th century, which has declined steadily towards today's global average of 4.3%<sup>[11]</sup>.</p>
 <p>Technological innovation seems primarily responsible for these trends, motivating the evolution of agricultural practices, the invention of the printing press,
 the steam engine, electricity, telecommunication networks, the internet, and the personal computer.
 All such technologies enable the individual to work closely with the knowledge of the human collective, to attain that which they desire.
 What is desired first and foremost, is sustenance and security for one's self and loved ones.</p>
-<p>Unfortunately, no matter how far we advance as humans, an existential risk is an existential risk, meaning the risk bears with it the potential to bring us back to
+<p>Unfortunately, no matter how far we advance as humans, an existential risk is an existential risk, meaning it bears with it the potential to bring us back to
 square one.
-Risks considered existential include nuclear holocaust, climate change, artificial intelligence and biological warfare.
+Risks considered existential include nuclear war, climate change, artificial intelligence and biological warfare.
 Existential in this sense does not mean the extinction of the human species, as even in these worst-case scenarios the existence of a small percentage of survivors seems probable.
 Instead it means the death of modern civilization, and with it the knowledge, technology, and culture that has developed across centuries.
 <p>Let us first ponder the likelihood of, and preventative measures against, nuclear existential risk, a risk that has come to the forefront of our cultural imagination as of